learn-tdd-in/learntdd.in/react-native/index.md

 ## Setup

 It takes a little work to get our testing setup in place, but it'll be worth it!
+(Alternatively, you can automate many of these setup steps using [`nativeup`][nativeup], a tool for bootstrapping a new React Native project with testing support.)

 First, if you don't have the Expo CLI installed, install it: